mapgallery/manual/content/Admin/Configuration/Views.md

 Default projection is EPSG:28992 (RD New)

-To add a new view:
-- Title:
-- Description:

-Configuration:
-- Projection:
-- Zoom:
-- Max zoomlevel:
-- Min zoomlevel:
-- X:
-- Y:
-- Extent: Will automatically be filled when the preferable view has been choosen

 {{% notice tip %}}
 Use the map to draw your view, the configuration settings will then be added automatically
 {{% /notice %}}

+Example of a view for the province of Flevoland:
+- Title: Flevoland
+- Description: Flevoland
+&nbsp;
+- Projection: `EPSG:28992`
+- Zoom: `5 `
+- Max zoomlevel: `20`
+- Min zoomlevel: `1`
+- X: `153826`
+- Y: `501478`
+- Extent: *Will automatically be filled when the preferable view has been choosen*